AdamHenley1/School-Tasks/Pixly/README.md

 # Pixly
-Pixly is my A-Level coding project it is an ios application for artists to represent and show off their work to other like minded artists and to gain commition requests
+Pixly is my A-Level coding project it is an ios application for artists to represent and show off their work to other like minded artists and to gain commition requests.
+Only the main parts of my code will be on here so the assests and other things required to fully build it wont be here.